Emptywastaken/Behavior-Simulation/README.md

 ### Reproduction Process

 Reproduction occurs when a player consume entire unit of food without sharing.
 The `reproduce` method creates a new player, or offspring, in a neighboring cell of the parent.
-This offspring inherits the parent's traits, such as vision and speed with variation to stimulate evolution.
+This offspring inherits the parent's traits, such as vision and speed with variation to enforce evolution.
 The social behavior of the offspring is directly inherited from the parent, maintaining the parent's social or greedy nature.

 ### Natural Selection